tsileo/bakthat-syncserver/README.md

 ### Server side

-You should run it with a proxy like gunicorn of your favorite tool.
+You should run it with a proxy like gunicorn.

     $ pip install -r requirements.txt
     $ python server.py